EvanBeal/EnchilADAs/index.md

 ---
 layout: page
-title: Is your Ethnicity reflected in your Food Purchase?
+title: Is Ethnicity reflected in Food Purchase?
 cover-img: "/assets/img/fish_chips.jpg"
 subtitle: Analysis of Tesco and socio-economic data of Londoners
 ---